 — Bill Moyers

 In this clip from Bill Moyers’s interview with Alice Walker, she talks about why meditation is so important to her and reads a poem inspired by primatologist Jane Goodall.
-Today, April 3, is Jane Goodall’s 86th birthday.
+April 3 was Jane Goodall’s 86th birthday.
 Happy birthday, Jane!

 “You Too Can Look, Smell, Dress, Act This Way”

 You too can look, smell, dress, act this way.
 Whenever I notice advertising, how they can tuck away your nipples and suck off your hips, and make you smell like nobody who’s ever lived, I like to think of Jane Goodall.
 Plain Jane Goodall.